Our Mission & Origin Story

 Since then, GGC has developed into a robust, evidence-based in-school and afterschool program in hundreds of elementary schools across the nation, and has catapulted partnerships with the YMCA, United Way, Feeding America, AmeriCorps/Corporation for National and Community Service, Muhammad Ali Center, and the University of Louisville College of Education.

-With the launch of an Online Educator Portal in 2019, thanks to a $1 million grant from the Novak Family Foundation, the program has now been implemented nationwide.
+With the launch of an Online Educator Portal in 2019, thanks to a $1 million grant from the Novak Family Foundation, the program has now been implemented nationwide, providing all educators equitable access to the curriculum and support tools at no cost.
+The Novak Family Foundation believes in the value of developing future leaders and has made a generous investment in Global Game Changers to help fulfill their mission.
 Focused on scale and sustainability, Global Game Changers is developing a children’s television show and a consumer product brand that aligns with the core curriculum.